shadow-robot/sr_interface/hand_kinematics/README.txt

 The IK services requires a 3D pose to be requested and not a 6D pose since 6D requests are most of the time unfeasible (only 3 to 5 DOF)
 However, the request pose message must be 6D, only 3D translation part will be considered.

 This code is based on some modified functions taken out of kdl and augmented with coupling possibilities.
 These functions are in package kdl_coupling, under the same KDL:: namespace and can work together with standard KDL functionnalities.
 Indeed all the functions created have different names.

 PRE-REQUEST
 -----------
-This package provides several interfaces, one of them is a plugin for constraint aware kinematics that depends on arm_navigation stack.
-It is deactivated by default
+This package provides several interfaces, one of them is a plugin for constraint aware kinematics that depends on moveit_core package whereas the service interface only requires moveit_msgs.
-The other interfaces have less complex dependencies.

-If you need the plugin interface, you need to uncomment pluginlib and kinematic_base package in the manifest and uncomment the library in CMakelists.txt
+The plugin is now activated by default, comment out the dependencies in manifest and CMakelists.txt if you don't want it.

 INSTALL
 -------